mmkal/eslint-plugin-mmkal/README.md

 ### Some rules are shimmed

 There's a rule added to the prettier plugin, `prettier/processed`.
-This is the same as the `prettier/prettier` rule but it shims `context.physicalFilename` with `context.filename` - because the builtin prettier rule refuses to shim javascript embedded within a markdown file, thinking that the whole markdown file will be linted.
+This is the same as the `prettier/prettier` rule but it shims `context.physicalFilename` with `context.filename` - because the builtin prettier rule refuses to lint javascript embedded within a markdown file, thinking that the whole markdown file will be linted.
 There's a similar shim with `unicorn/filename-case`.